-What you Will Need to Clean Red Wine Stains from Carpets
+What You Will Need to Get Red Wine Out of Your Home Carpet

 Time is of the essence with these kinds of spills.
 It is a good idea to get everything you will need as quickly as possible so as to treat the stain successfully.
 Here is a list of equipment you should get together:

 There are 4 different types of detergent you may use, so there is no need to fret that you won’t have any solutions at hand.
 You are bound to have at least one of these 4 cleaning materials lying around: